flipkart-incubator/dkv/README.md

 For slave nodes using the Badger storage engine, we also support an in-memory mode where the entire dataset is stored in RAM without any writes to disk whatsoever.
-This can be achieved by using the `-dbDiskless` option during launch as shown here.
+This can be achieved by using the `-diskless` option during launch as shown here.

 ```bash
 $ ./bin/dkvsrv \